I get the email questions below most frequently.

 Vertical lines are due to certain CCD cells not responding properly, and that "bad spot" is moved down the page by the carriage motor, making streaks.
 The problem can be due to dust inside the scanner, on the CCD or mirrors, blocking light from reaching the CCD, and these tend to be dark lines (perhaps dark in only one of the RGB channels) and relatively few in number.

 The vertical line problem can be a dirty calibration strip, due to allowing liquid to run under the glass edges.
 Scanners have a white calibration strip under the cover, just past the top edge of the glass, where the carriage is parked.
 They self calibrate on the light from that white strip.
-If this strip becomes dirty or discolored or damaged, the sensor cells in that spot receive the wrong calibration, which makes vertical sreaks down the page.
+If this strip becomes dirty or discolored or damaged, the sensor cells in that spot receive the wrong calibration, which makes vertical streaks down the page.
 The intensity of bad colors is probably affected by the image data (variable in some degree, probably not a constant).
 Don't let cleaning liquid seep under the edge of the glass.
 Put the liquid on the cloth, and then the cloth on the glass.

-And the vertical line problem can of course be defective sensor electronics in the scanner, and these lines often appear as red, green or blue lines (stuck on), and sometimes in great numbers or width or patterns.
+And the vertical line problem can be defective sensor electronics in the scanner, and these lines often appear as red, green or blue lines (stuck on), and sometimes in great numbers or width or patterns.
 Bad colors are probably a constant, not affected by image data.
 However, a deposited film on the mirrors can be wide and colorful too.
 Vertical lines tend to always be at the same place on the width of the scanner bed, being caused by specific CCD cells.

 The vertical problem has also been reported as due to installation problems for parallel port models too, but in that case, the scanner never worked better, and the entire area of the scan is likely really terrible.